ncurrid/Creation-of-a-professional-data-portfolio/README.md

 Review all the completed projects to recall the skills learned and applied.

 ## 2. Skills assessment
-Identify the hard skills and soft skills to be emphasized in the dashboard.
+Identify the hard skills and soft skills to be emphasised in the dashboard.

-Request feedback from my manager to help assess my skill level before and after each completed project.
+Request feedback from my mentor to help assess my skill level before and after each completed project.

 Conduct a self-assessment using the tools and frameworks introduced during my training.

 ## 3. Dashboard design
 Create a mind map to define a visual identity and choose an appropriate color palette.

-Explore Tableau Public for design inspiration and examples of possible visualizations.
+Explore Power BI for design inspiration and examples of possible visualisations.

 Draft a mock-up using a collaborative workspace to plan which skills will be displayed in each chart.